RogerRogerUSC/RogerRogerUSC.github.io/_pages/about.md

 # 🗞️ News

-- [2025.01] Our paper on "Achieving Dimension-Free Communication in Federated Learning via Zeroth-Order Optimization" has been accepted to **ICLR 2025**.
+- [2025.01] Our paper on "<a href="https://arxiv.org/abs/2405.15861" style="text-decoration: none;">Achieving Dimension-Free Communication in Federated Learning via Zeroth-Order Optimization</a>" has been accepted to **ICLR 2025**.
-- [2024.10] A paper titled "<a href="https://openreview.net/pdf?id=Vy9ltlTXXd"  style="text-decoration: none;">DeComFL: Federated Learning with Dimension-Free Communication</a>" has been accepted by **FL@FM-NeurIPS'24** (oral).
+- [2024.10] Our paper "<a href="https://openreview.net/pdf?id=Vy9ltlTXXd" style="text-decoration: none;">DeComFL: Federated Learning with Dimension-Free Communication</a>" has been accepted to **FL@FM-NeurIPS 2024** (oral).
-- [2024.08] Started to serve as a Graduate Research Assistant at RIT.
-- [2024.08] Joined Rochester Institute of Technology(RIT) for my Ph.D. in Computing and Information Sciences, advised by Prof. Haibo Yang.
+- [2024.08] Joined Rochester Institute of Technology(RIT) for my Ph.D. in Computing and Information Sciences, advised by Prof. Haibo Yang, and started to serve as a Graduate Research Assistant at RIT.
 - [2024.05] Successfully obtained my master's degree from the University of Southern California.
 Fight On!

 <span class='anchor' id='-lwzl'></span>